EricPohlers/WeatherAPIDarkSky/README.md

 # WeatherAPIDarkSky
-Using DarkSky-API to display current weather on Geolocation
+Using DarkSky-API to display current weather on Geolocation with icons(Skycons).

-Learning API communication and Geolocation
+Learning API communication and Geolocation.